 Connecting knowledge sources

 First things first, you have to train the bot.
 This means feeding it the information it will use to answer customer questions.
-Most platforms will start by connecting to a formal knowledge base, like a Zendesk or Intercom help center.
+Most platforms will start by connecting to a formal knowledge base, like a Zendesk help center.

 Defining the bot's scope and rules